Abstracts of Selected Publications

 that would parallel the recent standards-based education mandate for the

-and post) and performance (post only) data from the “treatment”
+post) and performance (post only) data from the “treatment” section and two

 Abstract: Spreadsheets